Madhavpur Ghed

 Madhavpur (Ghed) is a culturally significant village in state of Gujarat, India.
 It lies on the seashore of Porbandar district.
 According to folklore, Krishna married Rukmini at Madhavpur.
 This event is memorialized with a temple dedicated to Lord Madhavrai and by an annual fair held in the village.

 Etymology

 The term Madhav is a traditional epithet of the Hindu deity Krishna, meaning "honey-like," and Madhavpur therefore means "town of Madhav."
 The suffix "Ghed" is derived from the Gujarati word ghado ("pot"), referring to the area's bowl-shaped coastal terrain that fills with water during the monsoon season.

 Legend

 According to local legend, Madhavpur Ghed is believed to be the site where Krishna married Rukmini.
 The story holds that Rukmini, daughter of King Bhishmaka, wished to marry Krishna, but her brother Rukmi opposed the marriage.
 Krishna then abducted Rukmini and married her at Madhavpur in Gujarat.
 An ancient temple dedicated to Krishna as Madhav Rai marks the site of the supposed wedding.

+Geography

+Madhavpur lies on the western coast of Gujarat, facing the Arabian Sea.
+The village is characterised by flat coastal terrain with sandy beaches and surrounding agricultural land.
+It is located to the southeast of Dwarka and forms part of the broader coastal belt of the Saurashtra peninsula.
+The region experiences a tropical climate, with hot summers, a monsoon season, and mild winters.